 Member awareness initiatives are a critical risk mitigant for the Credit Union.
 The following topics and training initiatives will be pursued:

-Explanation of how customers can determine the legitimacy of communications from the credit union, particularly communications that seek information that could be used to access the customer’s account.
+Explanation of how business members can determine the legitimacy of communications from the credit union, particularly communications that seek information that could be used to access the business member’s account.

-Explanation of controls the credit union offers that customers can use to mitigate risk, such as multi-factor authentication.
+Explanation of controls the credit union offers that business members can use to mitigate risk, such as multi-factor authentication.

-Explanation of communication mechanisms that members may use to monitor account activity, such as transaction alerts.
+Explanation of communication mechanisms that business members may use to monitor account activity, such as transaction alerts.

-Credit union contacts that members can use to report suspicious account activity or information security-related events.
+Credit union contacts that business members can use to report suspicious account activity or information security-related events.

 Educational information on external threats and methods used by perpetrators to illegally access accounts and account information, such as phishing, social engineering, mobile-based trojans, and business email compromise.